jzarza-np/wp2static-addon-s3cmd/readme.txt

 === Plugin Name ===
-Contributors: leonstafford
+Contributors: jzarza-np
-Tags: wp2static,boilerplate,static
+Tags: wp2static,s3cmd,static
 Requires at least: 3.2
 Tested up to: 5.4.1
-Stable tag: 1.0-alpha-001
+Stable tag: 0.1
 License: Unlicense
 License URI: http://unlicense.org

-Boilerplate Add-on plugin example for WP2Static
+Adds support to wp2static for any S3 object storage using s3cmd.

 == Description ==

-Serves as an example reference for developers to create their own WP2Static Add-on or utilize some of the actions/filters.
+Easy way to move your static site to any object storage supporting S3 protocol, thanks to s3cmd.

 == Installation ==

 Upload the ZIP to your WordPress plugins page within your dashboard.

-Activate the plugin, then navigate to your WP2Static > Boilerplate to see the new deployment option available.
+Activate the plugin, then navigate to your WP2Static > S3cmd to see the new deployment option available.

 == Changelog ==

-= 1.0 =
+= 0.1 =

 First release